-Disruptions in the supply of components from our suppliers could result in a significant reduction in sales and profitability.
-We purchase configured components for our devices from various suppliers, including some who are single-source suppliers for us.
-Disruptions to our suppliers, including disruptions in connection with COVID-19, may limit our ability to manufacture our devices in a timely or cost-effective manner, which could result in a significant reduction in sales and profitability.
+Disruptions in the supply of components from our suppliers could result in a significant reduction in sales and profitability.We purchase configured components for our devices from various suppliers, including some who are single-source suppliers for us.
+Disruptions to our suppliers, including disruptions in connection with COVID-19 and its variants, may limit our ability to manufacture our devices in a timely or cost-effective manner, which could result in a significant reduction in sales and profitability.
 We cannot assure you that a replacement supplier would be able to configure its components for our devices on a timely basis or, in the alternative, that we would be able to reconfigure our devices to integrate the replacement part.
-A reduction or halt in supply while a replacement supplier reconfigures its components, or while we reconfigure our devices for the replacement part, would limit our ability to manufacture our devices in a timely or cost-effective manner, which could result in a significant reduction in sales and profitability.
+A reduction, delay or halt in supply while a replacement supplier reconfigures its components, or devices in a timely or cost-effective manner, which could result in a significant reduction in sales and profitability.
+The replacement part, would limit our ability to manufacture our devices in a timely or cost-effective manner, which could result in a significant reduction in sales and profitability.
+The replacement part, would limit our ability to manufacture our devices in a timely or cost-effective manner, which could result in a significant reduction in sales and profitability.
 We cannot assure you that our inventories would be adequate to meet our production needs during any prolonged interruption of supply.

 In particular, a global semiconductor supply shortage is having wide-ranging effects across multiple industries, and it has impacted suppliers that incorporate semiconductors into the parts they supply to us.
-The semiconductor supply shortage has had, and will continue to have, an adverse impact on lead times and device production.
+High demand and shortages of supply have adversely affected and could materially adversely affect our ability to obtain sufficient quantities of semiconductors and electronic components on commercially reasonable terms or at all.
+While we have entered into agreements for the supply of many components, there can be no assurance we will be able to extend or renew these agreements on similar terms or that suppliers will fulfill their commitments under existing agreements.
+Furthermore, in order to secure such necessary components, we may be obligated to purchase them at prices that are higher than those available in the current market and/or may incur significant price increases from these suppliers in the future.
+In addition, we may be required to commit to greater purchase volumes and/or make prepayments to our suppliers.
 Extended lead times and decreased availability of key components may also cause an adverse effect on our financial condition or results of operations.
 Delays in our ability to produce and deliver our devices could cause our customers to purchase alternative products from our competitors.
-If component shortages continue, we will continue to experience supply interruption and/or may incur significant price increases from these suppliers.